 Ice cream is another sweet thing to try in Ubud.
 There are tons of ice cream bars in town, but we’ve only tried out one in Jalan Monkey Forest and one in Jalan Raya.

-Doesn’t really matter which place you’ll choose, but make sure to taste a local delicacies.
+Doesn’t really matter which place you choose, but make sure to taste the local delicacies.

-Mamanis gelato is located on the Jalan Monkey Forest 6, only about 50 meters from the Jalan Raya street.
+Mamanis gelato is located on Jalan Monkey Forest 6, only about 50 meters from Jalan Raya street.
 It always has long queues.
-We’ve propably been here only once, so it would be unfair to rate this place.
-But they have inspiring interior and those queues in front of the bar.
+We’ve probably been here only once, so it would be unfair to rate this place.
+But they have an inspiring interior and those queues in front of the bar.

 Gelato Secrets